telerik/blazor-docs/components/grid/selection/overview.md

 To select a row, click on it.
 To select multiple rows, hold down the `Ctrl` or `Shift` key to extend the selection.

 You can also use a [checkbox column](#checkbox-support) to select rows.
 To use it, add a `GridCheckboxColumn` in the `GridColumns` collection of the grid.
 It works with both selection modes.
-The checkbox in the header selects all items in the current page (if its `SelectAll` parameter is set to `true`).
+The checkbox in the header selects all items in the current or throughout the Grid (if its `SelectAll` parameter is set to `true` and the [SelectAllMode]({%slug components/grid/selection/multiple%})#checkbox-selection).

+## SelectedItems Collection

 You can get or set the [selected items](#get-or-set-selected-items) through the `SelectedItems` property.
 It is a collection of items from the Grid's `Data`.
 It has the following behavior depending on the usage:
 * If the Grid has [OnRead](https://docs.telerik.com/blazor-ui/components/grid/events#read-event) event configured - The `SelectedItems` collection will be preserved.
 It is the developer's responsibility to clear or manipulate it.
-* No `OnRead` event configured - When the Grid `Data` is changed the collection will be cleared automatically
+* No `OnRead` event configured - When the Grid `Data` is changed the `SelectedItems` collection will be cleared automatically
-* When using `ObservableCollection` - If an item is removed, it will be automatically removed from the `SelectedItems` collection too.
+* When using [ObservableCollection](#observable-collections) - If an item is removed, it will be automatically removed from the `SelectedItems` collection too.
+This will not be valid for other CRUD operations (Create and Update).

 The [single selection]({%slug components/grid/selection/single%}) and [multiple selection]({%slug components/grid/selection/multiple%}) articles provide more examples and details on using the grid features.